Rickmwasofficial/Flower-Species-Prediction/README.md

 4. Tulip
 5. Dandelion

-The architecture used to build the model is the [TINY VGG](http://cs231n.stanford.edu/) used in the [CNN Explainer](https://poloclub.github.io/cnn-explainer/)
+The architecture used to build the model is the [TINY VGG](http://cs231n.stanford.edu/) used in the [CNN Explainer](https://poloclub.github.io/cnn-explainer/) Website.